-There are so many versions of this flick floating about that whether you enjoy it or not is dependent on the cut that you see, may have an effect on your rating.
-I saw a heavily edited print many years ago and didn’t particularly enjoy it, but watching it in its uncut glory last night was a totally different perspective.
+There are so many versions of this flick floating about that whether you enjoy it or not is dependent on the cut that you view.
+I saw a heavily edited print many years ago and didn’t find anything of note, but watching it in its uncut glory last night was a totally different perspective.
 As I said earlier, Buddy Cooper’s slasher is quite different from the multitude, because it delivers relentless gloom on a major scale and the killer is exceptionally merciless and cruel.
-The film has a credibly macabre feel to its runtime and excels in its morbid atmosphere.
-The scenes in which the father dreams of cutting his infant son’s throat with a battleaxe or when he impales the heads of his victims on spikes (like trophies) on a wall are genuinely gruesome.
+His film is successful in developing a credibly macabre feel to its runtime that excels in its morbid atmosphere.
+The scenes in which the father dreams of cutting his infant son’s throat with a battleaxe or when he impales the heads of his victims on spikes (like trophies) on a wall are genuinely disturbing.
 Keeping in mind that most of his intended prey are innocent of any prior wrongdoing makes it seem all the more ruthless.

 Mark Shostrom’s gore effects are the most distinguished thing about the feature and they are pretty damn good in all their full unedited glory.
 One guy gets a chainsaw through the stomach, there’s a decent decapitation and the conclusion sees someone literally ripped in half by a car.
-By far the most notorious is the nasty scene where a girl is gutted by a fishing gaff through the crutch.
+By far the most notorious of the kill scenes is when a girl is gutted by a fishing gaff through the crutch.
 This sequence alone got the movie in trouble with various censors and it is still tough to track down the complete uncut copy.
-The general consensus on the easiest available versions to buy is that the lighting is awful throughout most of the runtime so I could never make out what was going on.
-The Spanish VHS under the title of El Mutilador that I watched this time around is much lighter for some reason and it was nice to finally get a clearer viewing experience.
+The general consensus on the easiest available versions to buy is that the lighting is awful throughout most of the runtime so it’s tough to make out what’s going on.
+The Spanish VHS under the title of El Mutilador is much lighter for some reason and it was nice to finally get a clearer viewing experience.
 It’s also completely un-tampered with, so all the gooey parts are intact.